riven314/All-of-Statistics-Exercises/README.md

 2. Chapter 22: Classification
 3. Chatper 24: Simulation Methods

-### Remarks
-1. If you found any errors from my work, feel free to report them to me.
+**If you found any errors from my work, feel free to report them to me.**